-I’ve often been asked about etiquette for same-sex weddings.
+I’m often asked about etiquette for same-sex weddings.
 Are there differences?
 I’ve found that in general, the etiquette questions and dilemmas are the same no matter who is saying, “I do!”
 Take, for example, this question from a couple who finds themselves taking orders from two bossy brides.

 I am writing on behalf of my severely frustrated wife and for my curiosity as well.
 My wife was asked to be a co-matron of honor for our good friend’s wedding.
 This happens to be a same-sex wedding, and so my wife and I are somewhat confused as to which traditional etiquette guidelines apply.
 The main issue that affects my wife is the bridal shower: should it be co-ed?
 And if so, how many people should be on the guest list?
 As it stands, the brides have pretty much planned the shower themselves and have invited 80+ people—and so far, they’ve all RSVP’d yes!
 My wife at this point feels like a “checkbook” to them and isn’t sure what she should do.
 Any insight would be helpful.